Mandickel/etl_ndorms_Docs.github.io/NCRASCR/NCRASCR_Diagnosis_STEM.md

 ### Cancer Modifiers

-All cancer diagnoses are ideally mapped to the CDM Condition.
-Cancer modifiers, which include additional diagnostic details such as stage and grade, should be mapped to the CDM Measurement domain.
-These modifiers are linked to the corresponding cancer diagnosis using the measurement_event_id field, which is set to the respective condition_occurrence_id, and the meas_event_field_concept_id, which is assigned the concept ID =[1147127](https://athena.ohdsi.org/search-terms/terms/1147127).
+Cancer modifiers (e.g., stage, grade) are mapped to the Measurement table.
+Each modifier is linked to its corresponding diagnosis using measurement_event_id (set to the condition_occurrence_id) and meas_event_field_concept_id (set to [1147127](https://athena.ohdsi.org/search-terms/terms/1147127)).
 However, some cancer modifiers may not be adequately represented by Athena Measurement concepts.
-In cases where mapping to the CDM Measurement domain is not feasible, these modifiers are mapped instead to the CDM Observation domain.
+In cases where mapping to the Measurement domain is not feasible, these modifiers are mapped instead to the Observation table.

 | Destination Field | Source field | Logic | Comment field |
 | --- | --- | --- | --- |